Home ยป Recipes ยป fall recipes

 Instructions

-• Place all of the ingredients inside a mason jar.
+• Place all of the ingredients into a mason jar.
+This includes pumpkin puree, olive oil, apple cider vinegar, Dijon mustard, maple syrup, garlic, and salt.

 • Serve it immediately or store it in the fridge. *The dressing can sit out for about an hour before serving.